johnnyvillas/catp2p/docs-site/docs/api/benchmark/gpu.md

 5. Performance is measured in MFLOPS (Millions of Floating Point Operations Per Second)

 The matrix size is calculated as: 512 + (complexity * 128), where complexity ranges from 1 to 10.

+### Activation Functions Benchmark

+The activation functions benchmark measures how quickly the GPU can compute common neural network activation functions:

+1. Random input data of the specified size is created
+2. The data is uploaded to GPU memory
+3. A compute shader applies four activation functions (ReLU, Sigmoid, Tanh, Leaky ReLU) to each element
+4. The process is repeated for the specified duration
+5. Performance is measured in millions of operations per second

 ### Resource Management